 Platform Encryption gives you increased control over:

-- Fields.
-Encrypt more fields than with standard encryption (ex: most custom text, url, email, phone and date fields and some standard fields are available)
+- Fields: Encrypt more fields than with standard encryption (ex: most custom text, url, email, phone and date fields and some standard fields are available).
+Decrypt fields when needed.

 Shield can take your security tools to the next level, but it isn’t a silver bullet.